Davie Man Claims Million Dollar Prize In Florida Lottery Scratch Off Game

 TALLAHASSEE (CBSMiami) – A Davie man got lucky and won a million prize in a Florida Lottery scratch-off game.

-David Pearson, 39, won the big money from the 500X THE CASH scratch-off game.READ MORE: Housing Crisis: County Mayors Hold Roundtable On Skyrocketing Rents
+David Pearson, 39, won the big money from the 500X THE CASH scratch-off game.READ MORE: February Trial Scheduled In Florida 'Don't Say Gay' Law Fight

-He chose to receive his winnings in a one-time lump-sum payment of $820,000.00.READ MORE: Deadly Hit & Run Near Hard Rock Hotel & Casino
+He chose to receive his winnings in a one-time lump-sum payment of $820,000.00.READ MORE: There's No Business Like Shoe Business & The High End Sneaker Business Is Booming

 Pearson bought his winning ticket at a Speedway store, located at 2860 Davie Road.
 The retailer will receive a $2,000 bonus for selling it.

 The $50 game, 500X THE CASH, has a top prize of $25 million, the largest offered on a Florida scratch-off game.
-The game’s overall odds of winning are 1-in-4.50.MORE NEWS: Tractor Trailer Rollover Shuts Down Section Of Turnpike In Miami Gardens
+The game’s overall odds of winning are 1-in-4.50.MORE NEWS: Wife Of Slain Cyclist Pushes For Safety Measures After 2 More Deaths On Rickenbacker Causeway

 CBS4 is your official Florida Lottery station.